 - Long-term use of infant sleep machines may cause hearing loss.
 A study by the American Academy of Pediatrics notes that the white noise generated by the infant sleep machines is loud and could damage a baby’s auditory abilities (7).

 The recommended auditory limit for infants is 50 decibel A (dbA).
-But most machines generate white noises at a frequency of over 85dbA, which when played for several hours could cause severe auditory damage to the baby’s ear.
-In the long-term, it has the potential to cause hearing loss and even impact a baby’s speech development (8).
+But most machines generate white noises at a frequency of over 85dbA, which when played for several hours could cause severe auditory damage to the baby’s ear (8).

 Parents can avoid the side effects of white noise machines by taking some precautions.